-December 26, 2020 December 28, 2019
+December 25, 2021 December 26, 2020

-Remaining -
+Remaining

-Gross Carrying Accumulated U Gross Carrying Accumulated Useful Life Gross Carrying Accumula ing Accumulated Useful Life Gro ss Carrying Ac cumulated
+Gros Gross Carrying cumulated Useful Life Gro ss Carrying Ac cumulated

-Amount nount Amortization (years) (years) Amount Amortization
+A Amount Amortization (years) Amount Amortization

-Developed technology \$ 239,250 \$ 83,246 5.7 \$ 227,619 \$ 49,805
+Developed technology \$ 229,131 \$ 104,855 4.5 \$ 239,250 \$ 83,246

-Customer relationships 74,933 22,751 8.5 72,251 14,824
+Customer relationships 65,916 26,189 7.4 74,933 22,751

-Trade names 23,756 6,279 8.7 22,612 3,892
+Trade names 20,877 7,714 7.3 23,756 6,279

-Covenant not-to-compete 340 136 6.0 322 96
+Covenant not-to-compete 308 154 5.0 340 136

-\$ 338,279 \$ 112,412 \$ 322,804 \$ 68,617
+\$ 316,232 \$ 138,912 \$ 338,279 \$ 112,412

-The table above excludes \$7.8 million and \$20.8 million of in-process technology in 2020 and 2019, respectively, which has an indefinite life and is subject to impairment or future amortization as developed technology when the projects are completed.
-During the current year \$1.8 million of in-process technology was completed and transferred to developed technology and began being amortized.
-Changes in the carrying values of purchased intangible assets presented above are a result of the impact of fluctuation in currency exchange rates.
+The table above excludes \$7.8 million of in-process technology in 2020, which has an indefinite life and is subject to impairment or future amortization as developed technology when the projects are completed.
+During 2021 all remaining in-process technology was completed and transferred to developed technology and began being amortized.
+Changes in the carrying values of purchased intangible assets presented above are a result of the impact of fluctuation in currency exchange rates and the sale of our PCB Test business.

 We evaluate goodwill and other indefinite-lived intangible assets for impairment annually and when an event occurs, or circumstances change that indicate that the carrying value may not be recoverable.
-We completed our required annual goodwill and indefinite-lived intangible impairment testing as of October 1, 2019, the first day of our fourth quarter and concluded there were no impairments of goodwill within our reporting units or our indefinite-lived intangible assets at that time.
+We completed our required annual goodwill and indefinite-lived intangible impairment testing as of October 1, 2021, the first day of our fourth quarter and concluded there were no impairments of goodwill within our reporting units or our indefinite-lived intangible assets at that time.
 Other events and changes in circumstances may also require goodwill and our indefinite-lived intangible assets to be tested for impairment between annual measurement dates.

 During the first quarter of 2020, the volatility in Cohu's stock price, the global economic downturn and business interruptions associated with the COVID-19 pandemic led us to determine that there was a triggering event related to goodwill and our indefinite-lived intangible assets.
 We performed an interim assessment as of March 28, 2020 and concluded there was no impairment of goodwill within our reporting units.
 Anticipated delays in customer adoption of certain new products under development as a result of the COVID-19 pandemic, changes to future project roadmaps and an increase in the discount rate used in developing our interim fair value estimate resulted in a \$3.9 million impairment to IPR&D as the carrying value exceeded fair value.
 During the third quarter of 2020, we became aware of additional delays in customer adoption of these new products under development leading us to re-evaluate the fair value of these projects and we determined that the carrying value exceeded the fair value and, as a result, we recorded an additional \$7.3 million impairment to IPR&D. For the twelve months ended December 26, 2020 total impairments recorded to IPR&D projects was \$11.2 million.
+As noted above, during the fourth quarter of 2021 we completed and transferred to developed technology our last remaining in-process technology project which was reviewed for impairment as part of this process.
+Due to a change in forecasted results an impairment charge of \$0.1 million was recorded.